engelmav/violentpython/README.md

 + Download it from [here](https://www.virtualbox.org/wiki/Downloads).
 For Windows, it will be the "Windows hosts" link on that page.
 + Install it.

+# Get an SSH client

+We are going to use PuTTY.
+Download it [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 # Create a virtualbox and manage it with Vagrant

 We choose a popular Linux distribution to start with.
 Here are the steps.